OCA/survey/survey_percent_question/README.rst

 ========================

 This module was written to offer a new type of question.
-You can now ask in a survey the repartition in % though a chosen number of options.
+You can now ask in a survey the repartition in % through a chosen number of options.

 Configuration
 =============